 Physical Traits of the Sharp Eagle

-Any hybrid breed is going to have a mixture of the physical traits of both parents, but the way in which they are divided up can vary somewhat.
+Any hybrid breed is going to have a mixture of the physical traits of both parents, but how they are divided up can vary somewhat.

-However, you will generally find that there are some physical traits that transcend everything.
+However, you will generally find that some physical traits transcend everything.

 They can have either parent breeds as the dominant facial feature which could result in some loose skin around the face if they are from the Shar-Pei.